-But we also believe today's options for dancing are too limited.
-People of all ages need new ways to bring dance into their daily lives to reap the physical, mental, and social benefits.
-Our goal is to show you core strategies to motivate those people to action.
+Today's options for dancing are too limited.
+People need new ways to bring dance into their daily lives to reap the physical, mental, and social benefits.
+We present strategies to move people to action.

-By working together we can figure out new solutions for making dance a routine activity in the lives of millions.
+Working together, we will discover new solutions for bringing dance into the lives of millions.

 Design for Dance will be held in the Fisher Conference Center at the Frances C. Arrillaga Alumni Center on the Stanford campus.